HYF-Class20/agile-development-group4-hyf-redesign/planning/retrospective.md

 ### Or remove extra steps?

-- No, we did not have to remove any extra steps.
+- No, we did not have to remove any extra steps